DÜRFEN HUNDE SPARGEL ESSEN?

 Can my dog eat asparagus in large quantities?

-It is advisable to feed asparagus only in moderation.
-Too much asparagus can cause digestive problems.
+It's advisable to feed asparagus only in moderation.
+Too much asparagus can lead to digestive problems.

-Dogs can eat a variety of vegetables, including carrots, broccoli, sweet potatoes and pumpkin.
-These have many beneficial properties and are enjoyed by many furry friends.
+Dogs can eat a variety of vegetables, including carrots, broccoli, sweet potatoes, and pumpkin.
+These vegetables have many beneficial properties and are enjoyed by many furry friends.

-Should I consult a veterinarian before introducing asparagus into my dog's diet?
+Should I consult a veterinarian to my dog's diet before introducing asparagus?

 Yes, it is always a good idea to consult your veterinarian before introducing new foods into your dog's diet.